rootstrap/react-native-use-styles/README.md

 #### A classy approach

 Did you ever want to organize your styles properly?
-This library contains an easy to use API that lets you organize your styles in a classy way.
+This library contains an easy to use API that lets you do it in a classy way.

 ## Installation